 \subsection{Representations}

-As illustrated in the orange box of \Cref{fig:model}, we use a neural representation for each of the geometry, texture, and material component of object intrinsics.
-In order to model the variations among instances, the networks are conditioned on a latent vector $z\in \mathbb{R}^d$ drawn from a standard multivariate normal distribution, where $d=64$ is the dimension of the latent space.
+We model each factor of the object intrinsics using a neural representation, including geometry, texture, and material.
+In order to model the variations among instances, the networks are conditioned on a latent vector $\mathbf{z} \in \mathbb{R}^d$ ($d=64$) drawn from a standard multivariate normal distribution.